 Vann Center Dedication

-The Vann Center for Ethics is formally dedicated in a series of events (see photos), including a ceremony honoring donors Lee and Jim ('50) Vann, and a discussion of ethics and sports with NFL Commissioner Roger Goodell, moderated by Vann Center director Dave Perry and co-sponsored by the William H. Terry Scholars Program.
+The Vann Center for Ethics is formally dedicated in a series of events (see photos), including a ceremony honoring donors Lee and Jim ('50) Vann, and a discussion of ethics and sports with NFL Commissioner Roger Goodell, moderated by Vann Center Director Dave Perry and co-sponsored by the William H. Terry Scholars Program.
 A podcast of the discussion is available.

 A timely panel (hear the podcast) examining the political, economic, and ethical aspects of health care reform is co-sponsored by the Vann Center, the Medical Humanities Program, and the Public Lectures Committee: presentations are made by Pat Sellers of Davidson College, Michael Lawlor of Wake Forest University, and Rosamond Rhodes of Mt.
 Sinai School of Medicine.
-Dr. Perry hosts Army lawyer Colonel Tom Ayers to discuss contemporary ethical dilemmas facing our military: Ayers visits his Ethics and Warfare course and has informal meetings with ROTC students.
-Carrie Mahoney and Dr. Perry greatly expand the Vann Center's online Resources in Ethics.
+Dave Perry hosts Army lawyer Colonel Tom Ayers to discuss contemporary ethical dilemmas facing our military: Ayers visits his Ethics and Warfare course and has informal meetings with ROTC students.
+Carrie Mahoney and Perry greatly expand the Vann Center's online Resources in Ethics.
 In cooperation with the Davidson African Students' Association and other campus groups, the Vann Center co-sponsors "South Africa: From Apartheid to Democracy;" a lecture by Antoinette Sithole, whose brother died in the Soweto Uprising.
 Dr. Sohail Hashmi of Mt.
 Holyoke College leads an Ethics Forum on "Ethics and War in the Islamic Tradition."
-Dr. Perry is featured in a Davidson College "In Focus" article online.
-He lectures on interrogation and torture for Dr. Susan Roberts' Political Science course, "The Presidency."
+Perry is featured in a Davidson College "In Focus" article online.
+He lectures on interrogation and torture for Susan Roberts' political science course, "The Presidency."

-The Vann Center hosts its first Ethics Forum, a presentation by Dr. Perry on "Ethics and War in Comparative Religious Perspective" (hear the podcast).
-Dr. Perry is appointed to the Advisory Board and Executive Forum of the Center for Professional and Applied Ethics at the University of North Carolina at Charlotte.
-Dr. Lance Stell gives a presentation onDr.
-Lance Stell "Physicians' Integrity and Ties to Industry" (see his related article here).
+The Vann Center hosts its first Ethics Forum, a presentation by Dave Perry on "Ethics and War in Comparative Religious Perspective" (hear the podcast).
+Perry is appointed to the Advisory Board and Executive Forum of the Center for Professional and Applied Ethics at the University of North Carolina at Charlotte.
+Dr. Lance Stell gives a presentation on "Physicians' Integrity and Ties to Industry" (see his related article here).
 In cooperation with Justice Dialogues and other campus groups, the Vann Center co-sponsors a lecture by Dr. Haleh Esfandiari, an Iranian-American scholar who was arrested in Tehran in 2006 and detained in solitary confinement for 105 days.
-Dr. Perry serves as a judge for mock-trial competitions between pre-law students from Davidson College and the University of South Carolina.
-Dr. Perry recruits a Student Advisory Group to evaluate the Center's programming and plan future events.
-Dr. Perry finalizes a strategic plan for the Center, in consultation with college faculty, administration, and donors.
+Perry serves as a judge for mock-trial competitions between pre-law students from Davidson College and the University of South Carolina.
+Perry recruits a Student Advisory Group to evaluate the Center's programming and plan future events.
+Dr. Perry finalizes a strategic plan for the center, in consultation with college faculty, administration, and donors.

-Dr. Perry begins work as Director of the Vann Center.
-A press release written by Dr. Perry with Bill Giduz of College Communications, entitled "Assassination Is Wrong, but Targeted Killings Are Okay?!" is cited online in InterestAlert, Newswise, The City Wire, and AScribe: The Public Interest Newswire.
-Dr. Perry drafts a 2009-2010 strategic plan for the Vann Center, including a strategic vision, core values, and objectives in relation to key stakeholders.
+Dave Perry begins work as Director of the Vann Center.
+A press release written by Perry with Bill Giduz of College Communications, entitled "Assassination Is Wrong, but Targeted Killings Are Okay?!" is cited online in InterestAlert, Newswise, The City Wire, and AScribe: The Public Interest Newswire.
+Perry drafts a 2009-2010 strategic plan for the Vann Center, including a strategic vision, core values, and objectives in relation to key stakeholders.

-Dr. Perry's book, Partly Cloudy: Ethics in War, Espionage, Covert Action, and Interrogation, is published by Scarecrow Press.
+Dave Perry's book, Partly Cloudy: Ethics in War, Espionage, Covert Action, and Interrogation, is published by Scarecrow Press.

-Davidson College appoints Dr. David Perry, professor of ethics at the U.S. Army War College in Pennsylvania, to become the inaugural director of the Vann Center for Ethics.
-Bill Giduz of College Communications posts the announcement of that appointment with an extended interview of Dr. Perry on the college website.
+Davidson College appoints David Perry, professor of ethics at the U.S. Army War College in Pennsylvania, to become the inaugural director of the Vann Center for Ethics.
+Bill Giduz of College Communications posts the announcement of that appointment with an extended interview of Perry on the college website.